Long Island Personal Injury Lawyer

 What Evidence Do I Need for a Long Island Personal Injury Lawsuit?

 The evidence needed for a personal injury lawsuit depends on the kind of injuries involved in the case.
 Anything that helps you prove that the defendant is liable for your injuries may be introduced as evidence as long as it meets legal evidentiary standards.
-Our Long Island personal injury attorneys can help you collect evidence and use it to your advantage.
+Our personal injury attorneys can help you collect evidence and use it to your advantage.

 Witness testimony is also important to consider.
 If other people saw your accident happen, they can tell the court what they saw.
 Even if they did not witness the accident, they might still be able to discuss issues surrounding the case that are within their knowledge.

 If your accident left behind any traces of physical evidence, these pieces must be collected and examined.
 For example, photographs of the damage to a car after a crash can be used to demonstrate the extent of your damages.
-If your case involves a faulty product, the faulty product itself can be sued as physical evidence.
+If your case involves a faulty product, the faulty product itself can be used as physical evidence.

 How an Attorney Can Help Your Long Island Personal Injury Claim